JBuckwald/Azure-Sentinel-Honeypot/README.md

 ![VmAttackMap](/images/Windows%20VM%20Attack%20Map.png)

-# Anatomy of a Honeypot: A 28,000-Attack Investigation Guided by NIST SP 800-61r3
+# Triaging 28,000 Alerts: A SOC Case Study in Azure Sentinel Guided by NIST SP 800-61r3

 In cybersecurity, theory is one thing—practice is another.
 To bridge this gap, I built a live, intentionally vulnerable Windows 11 VM in Microsoft Azure.
 My goal was to observe real-world attacker techniques, tactics, and procedures (TTPs) in a controlled environment.